jaytimm/google-ngrams-and-r/README.md

     ## [1] 111452435771

-Size of corpus by year:
+**Size of corpus by year**.
+From the middle of the 19th century onward, 50+ million words per year.

 ``` r
 one_mil%>%